okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/saml2assert/setup-app.md

     **Note:** If you're using Okta Classic Engine, select **Refresh Token** and **SAML 2.0 Assertion** in the **Grant type** section.

-1. In the **Sign-in redirect URIs** box, enter the callback location where Okta returns the browser (along with the token).
+1. Enter the callback location in the **Sign-in redirect URIs** box.
+This is where Okta returns the browser (along with the token).
 1. Fill in the remaining details for your app integration, then click **Save**.
 1. Locate the **General Settings** section on the **General** tab, and then click **Edit**.